eagle-io/docs/source/topics/nodes/types.rst

 |

 |icon-point-number-discrete| Number Parameter (State variation)
-	Number Parameters can also be set to display the current or historic state(s).
+	Number Parameters can also be set to display the current or historic state rather than value.
+This is useful for Boolean or Discrete state data.

 |